epsilonhalbe/Talks/Cryptalk/Readme.md

 ----------------

 `zero` is a polymorphic 'value' and represents the number zero in whatever setting you like.
-Which is espcially useful with the complement function `~`.
+Which is especially useful with the complement function `~`.

 Sweeet as sugar - a.k.a - moar syntax
 =====================================